mrBellwood84/GHT-Email-Program/AppLib/Secrets/Info.md

 ---

-*I can send a zip file with exluded content by mail if for some reasos needed ^^*
+*I can send a zip file with exluded content by mail by request if needed ^^*